contentstack/contentstack-management-javascript/README.md

 ```

 ### Authentication
-To use this SDK you need to authenticate using the user Authtoken, creadentials, or Management Token (stack-level token).
+To use this SDK you need to authenticate using the user Authtoken, credentials, or Management Token (stack-level token).
 ### Authtoken
 An **Authtoken** is a read-write token used to make authorized CMA requests, and it is a **user-specific** token.
 ```